-Adidas' Hottest New Samba Is Here Thanks To Sporty & Rich Collaboration
+adidas' Hottest New Samba Is Here Thanks To Sporty & Rich Collaboration

 @lexdamon How to style your adidas sambas - summer to fall fashion style inspo #adidassamba #sambas #styleinspiration #styleinspo #fallfashion #pinterestfashion #stylesaves #nystreetstyle #nycontentcreator #streetstyleinspo #trendingstyle #fallfashiontrends ♬ original sound - stelena

 Founded by Canadian creative Emily Oberg, Sporty & Rich began as an Instagram account and has since developed into a collection of minimalist sportswear, with a print magazine to boot.
-Over a year in the making, this is the brand’s first-ever collaboration, which Oberg describes on her Instagram as "a dream come true."
-Needless to say, the nine-piece drop — which ranges from $50 to $150 — won't hang around so get in there quick.
+Over a year in the making, this is the brand’s first ever collaboration, which Oberg describes on her Instagram as "a dream come true".
+Needless to say, this drop won't hang around so get in there quick.